noprofits-org/hyperpolarizability.com/posts/cors-proxy.md

 ## Testing the Proxy

-To help developers test the proxy with different request configurations, I created a dedicated testing page at [https://noprofits.org/cors-tester/](https://noprofits.org/cors-tester/).
-This interactive tool allows you to:

-1. Enter a target URL to access through the proxy
-2. Select from various HTTP methods (GET, POST, PUT, etc.)
-3. Configure request headers and body content
-4. Execute the request and view the response in a user-friendly format
+To help developers test the proxy with different request configurations, a dedicated testing page is available at [https://noprofits.org/cors-tester/](https://noprofits.org/cors-tester/).
+This interactive tool allows developers to enter a target URL to access through the proxy, select from various HTTP methods (GET, POST, PUT, etc.), configure request headers and body content, and execute the request to view the response in a user-friendly format.

 The tester provides real-time feedback and displays the response data, headers, and any errors that might occur.
 It's particularly useful for debugging API interactions and understanding how different request configurations affect the results.

 ## Technical Challenges and Solutions

 Building the proxy wasn't without challenges.
 One particularly troublesome issue was handling content encoding properly.
-I initially encountered "ERR_CONTENT_DECODING_FAILED" errors when proxying certain responses.
-After investigation, I discovered that this was happening because the content-encoding header was being forwarded from the target API to the client, but the content had already been decoded by the node-fetch library I were using.
+Initial attempts encountered "ERR_CONTENT_DECODING_FAILED" errors when proxying certain responses.
+After investigation, it became clear that this was happening because the content-encoding header was being forwarded from the target API to the client, but the content had already been decoded by the node-fetch library used in the implementation.

 The solution was to explicitly remove the content-encoding header from responses before sending them back to the client: